Renault Safrane: History

 The Safrane's launch was free of the build quality problems that ruined the Renault 25's reputation.
 Critics praised the car's comfortable and spacious interior, excellent noise insulation, and incisive handling.

-However, the manual transmission's cable-actuated shifter (a first on a Renault) was a weak link, a significant problem in the European market where more than 80% of cars sold are manuals.
+However, the manual transmission's cable-actuated shifter (a first on a Renault) was a weak link, a significant problem in the European market where at the time more than 80% of cars sold were manuals.
 Sales outside France also remained limited.

 In the end of 1993, a 115 PS 2.5 L turbodiesel was added to the range, increasing Safrane's attractiveness, yet it faced tough competition from the likes of Audi's 140 PS direct injection diesel of the same size, introduced a few months later in the Audi 100.